-Literally my first memory of life is walking around my grandfather’s business with my father, looking at all that was going on.
-I can distinctly recall the smells and general feeling when stopping and staring at all the big stuff in their central gear store.
+Literally my first memory of life is walking around my grandfather’s business with my father, looking at all that was going on near the busy wharves.
+I can distinctly recall the smells and general feeling when stopping and staring at all the big stuff in their central gearstore.

-About 20 years later, I ended up working with my father in that same business as a 4th generation family member, for 5 years.
+20+ years later, I ended up working with my father in that same business as a 4th generation family member, for a period of 5 years.

 It’s a bond and something special that I’ll certainly never forget.

-In 2002, I decided to create the Co-Pilot brand, having returned from living overseas and being presented with some opportunities to work alongside businesses and organisations, to help guide them with their various challenges, as and when required.
+In 2002, I decided to create the Co-Pilot® brand, having returned from travelling and being presented with some opportunities to work alongside businesses and organisations, to help guide them with their various challenges, as and when required.

 ‘Co-Pilot’ seemed to fit well with the type of work, whereby a business owner gained confidence from having someone beside them for a specific requirement or to be there along their journey, although not looking to control their business in any way.